2023 Reading List

 Details: 436 pages / published 2018 by Putnam

-Films I've watched this year & recommend: Downton Abbey: A New Era // Harry Potter 20th Anniversary: Return to Hogwarts // Colette // Persuasion // Memoirs of a Geisha // Anna Karenina // West Side Story // Silver Skates // The Adam Project // Our Father // First Man // Munich - The Edge of War // Minari
+Films I watched: Downton Abbey: A New Era // Harry Potter 20th Anniversary: Return to Hogwarts // Colette // Persuasion // Memoirs of a Geisha // Anna Karenina // West Side Story // Silver Skates // The Adam Project // Our Father // First Man // Munich - The Edge of War // Minari

-TV series I've watched this year & recommend: Harry & Meghan // Welcome to Eden
+TV series I watched: Harry & Meghan // Welcome to Eden

 Committed